bagherilab/carcade_mapping_design_space/README.md

     |___figures/
   ````

-where there are example data files in the `files/` folder and figure outputs from the pipeline in the `figures/` folder.
+where there are example data files used as inputs for the pipeline are stored in the `files/` folder and figure outputs from the pipeline are stored in the `figures/` folder.

-The `files/` folder contains example data files that are used in the pipeline. `toy` simulations are those that are short time scale (2-day) simulations that enable time-efficient exploration of the processing part of the pipeline.
-These are used for the **parse**, **analyze**, and **subset** parts of the example pipeline. `full` simulations are full-length simulations used in the paper to enable data plotting and analysis.
++ The `files/` folder contains two types of example data files that are used in the pipeline.
+  - `toy` simulations are those that are short time scale (2-day) simulations that enable time-efficient exploration of the processing part of the pipeline.
+These are used for the **parse**, **analyze**, and **subset** parts of the example pipeline.
+  - `full` simulations are full-length simulations used in the paper to enable data plotting and analysis.
 These include model output `.json` files and subsetted data files directly used in the paper and as part of the **plot**, **stats**, and **image** part of the example pipeline.

-All figure outputs in the `figures/` folder are generated using the `full` data.
++ All figure outputs in the `figures/` folder are generated using the `full` data.

 ### `files/` directory contents

-`full` and `toy` example files are sorted into `full/` and `toy/` directories, respectively, within `files/` with the following structure:
+`full` and `toy` example files are sorted into `full/` and `toy/` directories, respectively, within the `files/` directory with the following structure:

 ```
 files/